fmstam/seq2seq_with_deep_attention/README.md

  ### To run:
   - see `pointer_net_example.ipynb` for unmasked pointer network
   - see  `masked_pointer_net_example.ipynb` for masked pointer network, notice the radically improved performance!
+  - see  `pointer_net_multi_features_example.ipynb` for masked pointer network used for input vector with higher dimensions.